Maggie McEachern, LCSW

 Licensed Social Worker

 Jessica (she/her/hers) is a licensed social worker.
-She is passionate about providing a safe and calming space that allows others to feel comfortable showing up exactly as they are.
-She understands the importance of patience in finding individualized methods to fit each client’s needs.
+She is passionate about providing a safe and calming space that allows others to feel comfortable in showing up exactly as they are.
+She understands the importance of utilizing patience and a person-centered approach to find individualized methods that fit each client’s needs.

-In her free time, Jessica loves to sing, spend time in nature, and care for her two cats and several houseplants.
+In her free time, Jessica loves to listen to live music, spend time in nature, and care for her two cats and several houseplants.

 Masters of Social work- Metropolitan State University of Denver (2025)